Cross-Disciplinary Scholarly Research

 Simplicity (简易)

 Vast complexity from minimal rules.
-Using merely two elemental lines (Yin and Yang), systematic geometric progression yields sixty-four hexagrams covering all phenomena — the purest expression of Occam's Razor: the simplest mechanism is often closest to truth.
+Using merely two elemental lines (Yin and Yang), systematic geometric progression yields sixty-four hexagrams covering a wide range of situations — a useful analogy for simplicity in modeling.

 The recursive structure from Two Polarities to Four Images, to Eight Trigrams, to Sixty-four Hexagrams displays powerful self-similarity and cross-scale nested hierarchy — the core characteristics of fractal geometry.